Democratic Dubuque lawmakers talk tax reform, challenges of legislating from minority

 “Because of the persistence of the people in this room and other members across the state, there is another vehicle being worked on about how do we protect our residents from these out-of-state predatory companies?” she said.
 “This highlights how vitally important it is to have your voice bouncing around the halls of the capitol.”

-One attendee asked about Iowa's preparedness for the arrival of the coronavirus, a virulent pathogen that has sickened 100,000 people worldwide.
+One attendee asked about Iowa’s preparedness for the arrival of the new coronavirus, a virulent pathogen that has sickened more than 100,000 people worldwide.

 Isenhart encouraged people to rely on trustworthy sources, like the Iowa Department of Public Health website, to get accurate information about the virus and how to protect themselves.